nathanielfischer/Splitter-Frontend-Mentor-/README.md

 ### What I learned

-I've got a better understanding of jQuery and basic HTML / CSS.
+I've got a better understanding of jQuery, client side JavaScript and basic HTML / CSS.

 ## Author